Dr Mims and Our Team

 We offer a comfort menu that includes minimal sedation, complimentary soft comfort blankets and massage chairs, just to name a few.

 I have been practicing dentistry since 2003.
-I received a bachelor degree in Biological Sciences from the prestigious Hampton University in Hampton, Virginia.
-I attended the well-respected and top-ranking Marquette University School of Dentistry where I earned my Doctor of Dental Surgery degree.
+I received a bacchalaureate degree in Biological Sciences from the prestigious Hampton University in Hampton, Virginia.
+I attended the well-respected and top-ranking Marquette University School of Dentistry where I earned a Doctor of Dental Surgery degree.
 After completing my dental school education, I held a teaching position at Columbus Technical College in Columbus, Georgia, teaching oral pathology and biochemistry.
 I have completed numerous continuing education classes and am a student of The Dawson Academy.
 I am a member of the American Dental Association, Wisconsin Dental Association, Greater Milwaukee Dental Association, Chicago Dental Society and the Academy of General Dentistry.

 Staci- Guest Services Coordinator